linbudu599/strapi-graphql/README.md

           - src/**/*.subscription.graphql
 ```

-When starting the application, CodeGen generate [schema.ts](client/src/schema.ts) from your GraphQL Server, which is also relied upon for other generation works.
+When starting the application, CodeGen generate [schema.ts](client/src/schema.ts) from your GraphQL Server(by Strapi), which is also relied upon for generating operation definition file(.ts) from GraphQL operation(.graphql).

-Write your expect GraphQL operation schema([App.query.graphql](client/src/components/app/App.query.graphql)) like:
+Write GraphQL operation schema([App.query.graphql](client/src/components/app/App.query.graphql)) like below:

 ```graphql
 query BlogQuery {